 The Center for Teaching Excellence, in partnership with Academic Technology Services, is happy to open applications for Just-in-Time Teaching and Technology Grants (JiTTT).
-This program will provide small grants (up to $1000 each) to faculty from across campus when they need it most — right before the semester starts.
+This program will provide small grants (up to $500 each) to faculty from across campus when they need it most — at the start of the semester.

 It is our hope that this program will support your efforts to improve SMU's teaching quality.